Planorbarius corneus: As aquarium pets

 P. corneus are available from commercial breeders, and they are easy to keep, as they do not need a minimum aquarium size, do not need heating, and likewise, the tank usually does not need to be oxygenated – though it helps to supply the microorganisms that process snail manure and food leftovers.
 They are said to only feed on living plants when other food sources (like algae and plant detritus) have become rare.
 They need calcium-rich water, so depending on the water source, they need additional calcium from cuttlebones or ground egg shells.
 The snails can be fed with any fish food, and vegetables like spinach leaves, green lettuce leaves and zucchini slices.
 In case of leafy or vegetable food, leftovers should be quickly removed in order to keep ammonium and nitrate levels low.
 Depending on the locale, a water conditioner is needed to remove copper, chlorine and other harmful ions from the water.
+Poor water quality may cause the animals to leave the water to escape.

+The species has been recorded to eat the leaves of water lilies in captivity, though this seems to be a rare occurrence, and may benefit from the inclusion of aquarium plants.
+The species has been recorded to create slimy threads that allow it to climb and descend vertically in the water column, though it has also been observed to have great buoyancy control without the threads.

 Both the European-Asian P. corneus and the smaller, North-American Planorbella duryi are known as "Ramshorn snails" in the aquarium trade and can be kept the same way, yet the adult Planorbella ones are significantly smaller, and their shells are smooth, shining and not striated.